SkySync-EPFL/prd/template/9-design.md

 Given the mainly static nature of the UI, extensive testing protocols will be developed to ensure user experience consistency.

 #### Backend Tests

 Consistency tests on the Firestore database will ascertain data integrity and correctness.
 Additionally, appropriate mockups of all Firebase products will be developed for a satisfactory testing environment.

 #### Performance Testing

 Performance tests will primarily focus on the Flight screen, particularly location tracking and recording functions - the expected bottlenecks.
 A stress test on messages and push notifications will also be done for smooth app functionality.
-Given the business nature of the app catering to a group of ~30 persons, high traffic is not a concern, still ensuring app performance is of utmost importance.
+Given the business nature of the app catering to a group of ~30 persons, high traffic is not a concern.